Sotemy/About_me/README.md

 # Moninger

 - 👋 Hi, I’m Dmitrii Lechenko

--
-- Yes, DMITRII.
+- Yes, I'm DMITRII.
 Too much people think that my name is DIMITRII so sometimes some mails don't come to me.
 - But anyway it doesn't bother me ))

 - 👀 I’m interested in web development and mobile/desktop apps.